AugustHao/Augusts_R_beginner_workshop/README.md

 The list of topics are:

-* Project scaffolding and manual version control
+* Project scaffolding and manual version control --- completed 03/03/2017

 * Version control using GitHub (which will familiarise you with how to contribute to this repository)